beromir/Beromir.ToggleEditor/README.md

           # This option makes it possible hide the whole editor (incl. label) based on data source
           hidden: false

+          # Only in view 'grid', 'flex' and 'flex-start': Set custom style for the label
+          labelCustomStyle:
+            fontSize: 25
+            lineHeight: "39px"

           # Set the values
           values:
             left: